mewfree/personal-website-gatsby/src/pages/blog/adwords-google-spreadsheets/index.md

 }
 ```

-If you run or preview this in AdWords Scripts, you'll notice we have to give additional permissions so that the script is able to run:
+If you run or preview this in Google Ads scripts, you'll notice we have to give additional permissions so that the script is able to run:
 ![New permissions](scripts_permissions.png)

 After this is done, you should be able to see your spreadsheet's name in the logs.